matrix-io/matrix-documentation/docs/matrix-os/overview/manual-setup.md

 `MATRIX_DEVICE_SECRET` - secret from the cli device registration

+`SUN_MODE` - set to true to enable the white LEDs and luminence calculations.
+Very bright.

 You can save any of these as environment variables to `~/.bash_profile` and they will be automatically available when you ssh in.
 To add these to a MOS which is launched on device boot, you will have to add an `Environment=` line to `/lib/systemd/system/matrix-os.service` for each launch option you want to enable.

 ### Heed warning